rujuldwivedi/Bulldozer-Price-Prediction/README.md

 # Bulldozer Price Prediction (🚜)

-Welcome to MSMLProject1 - a machine learning project dedicated to predicting the sale price of bulldozers.
+Welcome to Bulldozer Price Prediction - a machine learning project dedicated to predicting the sale price of bulldozers.
 In this notebook, we'll navigate through a regression problem, aiming to forecast the sale prices of bulldozers using data from the [Kaggle Bluebook for Bulldozers competition](https://www.kaggle.com/c/bluebook-for-bulldozers/overview).
 The evaluation metric for this project is the Root Mean Square Log Error (RMSLE).

 ## Dataset and Source